 Sporting Kansas City signed Jaylin Lindsey as a 17-year-old Homegrown Player in September 2017.
 A product of the Sporting KC Academy, Lindsey is the third-youngest signing in club history.
-The defender has featured for the Sporting KC U-16s and U-18s and made more than 25 appearances for the United States U-17 Men’s National Team from 2016-2017.
+The defender has competed for the Sporting KC U-16s and U-18s and featured regularly for the U-17 and U-20 United States Men’s National Teams.

 Born and raised in Charlotte, North Carolina, Lindsey joined the Sporting KC Academy in January 2015.
 He has made more than 30 combined appearances for the U-16s and U-18s.